cj2k7/Christian-Joseph/README.md

 # My name is Christian Joseph, and I am a data scientist enrolled at Rutgers University.
 I am currently working with predictive modeling, data engineering, and sql projects.
+The above projects describe python, sql, and tableau projects completed.